-After you’ve completed a Chapter 7 Bankruptcy, you’ll wait eight years until you can file Chapter 7 again to receive a discharge from debt.
+After you’ve completed a Chapter 7 Bankruptcy, you may not be able to file a Chapter 7 until eight years have passed to receive a discharge from debt.
 Your discharge frees you from eligible debt at the end of the process, but you can’t utilize its benefits until eight years have passed.
 This time limit starts on your “petition day” also known as the date you filed your last bankruptcy.

 After you’ve completed a Chapter 13 Bankruptcy, you’ll be forced to wait just two years from your filing date to file another Chapter 13 Bankruptcy and enjoy the full benefits of discharge.
 It’s important to remember that Chapter 13 Bankruptcy involves a three to five-year payment plan that you’ll probably still be paying towards if you quickly file for a second Chapter 13 attempt.
 You could still be making payments towards your last filing.